801C07/short-boi/README.md

 ## Setup:

-This is a python flask app, I typically run in debug mode, so I can see the changes after I save it.
+This is a python 3 flask app, I typically run in debug mode, so I can see the changes after I save it.
 It is not intended or ready to be run in production environment for several reasons, but is perfectly safe enough to run locally.

 ### Pip:
-use pip to install the following packages : `yf, flask, pandas, requests, matplotlib`
+use pip to install the following packages in a virtual env: `yf, flask, pandas, requests, matplotlib` [to setup virtual env](https://docs.python.org/3/library/venv.html#creating-virtual-environments)

 ### ENV: